 How Creosote Sticks Make Boiler Super Easy To Clean

-Creosote is a nasty black tar that builds up inside your outdoor boiler.
-Creosote causes the following problems:
+Creosote is a nasty black tar that builds up inside your outdoor wood burning boiler.
+It causes the following problems:

-1. It makes your boiler consume much more wood than it costs you time and money!
+1. It makes your boiler consume much more wood then it costs you time and money!

 2. It is harmful to your steel surfaces